cap-js/docs/guides/using-services.md

 [See an example how to handle expands in Java.](https://github.com/SAP-samples/cloud-cap-risk-management/blob/ext-service-s4hc-suppliers-ui-java/srv/src/main/java/com/sap/cap/riskmanagement/handler/RiskServiceHandler.java){.impl .java .learn-more}

 Expands across local and remote can cause stability and performance issues.
-For a list of items, you need to collect all IDs and sent it to the database or the remote system.
+For a list of items, you need to collect all IDs and send it to the database or the remote system.
 This can become long and may exceed the limits of a URL string in case of OData.
 Do you really need expands for a list of items?

 ```http
 GET /service/risk/Risks?$expand=supplier